microsoft/vscode-cosmosdb/README.md

 # Features

-## Mongo Explorer
+## Cosmos DB Explorer

-- Add a server by clicking the `+` button in the title.
+- Create a Cosmos DB account by clicking the `+` button in the title
+- Open a Cosmos DB account in the Azure portal
+- Attach a Mongo server by clicking the plug icon in the title
   - Typical connection string for a local MongoDB instance: `mongodb://localhost:27017`
-- Expand the connected server to see the Databases
+- Expand a Mongo server to see the Databases
-- Click on a collection to see the documents
+- Click on a Mongo collection to see the documents
-- Remove a server by right clicking on the server name and selecting the `Remove Server` command

 ## Mongo "Scrapbooks"